The big, fluffy Cochin chicken begs to be picked up and cuddled! They have been seducing people for a long time and aren’t about to stop anytime soon!

-They have been described as ‘head to toe feathers’ – an apt description for these beautifully feathered birds.
-People cannot pass them by without making a remark about them.
+They have been described as ‘head-to-toe feathers’ – an apt description for these beautifully feathered birds.
+People cannot pass them by without remarking on them.

-These sweet fluff balls have quite a bit of history to them also, so sit back and read the story of the Cochin chicken.
+These sweet fluff balls also have quite a bit of history, so sit back and read the story of the Cochin chicken.

-We will walk you through their history, recognized varieties, its general disposition and health issues, before outlining if it’s the right hen for your flock!
+We will walk you through their history, recognized varieties, general disposition, and health issues before outlining if they’re the right hen for your flock!

 History of the Cochin Chicken

-In fact, they were imported from a French colony in what is now Vietnam – so oriental, but not very Chinese!
+In fact, we imported them from a French colony in what is now Vietnam – so oriental, but not very Chinese!

-The original ‘Cochins’ that were imported did not look anything like todays Cochin.
+The original ‘Cochins’ that were imported looked nothing like today’s Cochin.
 They looked more like Jungle Fowl or Malays.
 They were tall and rangy and not overly pretty to look at.

 These original Cochin were given to Queen Victoria by Captain Edward Belcher.

 Queen Victoria loved them – she was quite the poultry enthusiast and built a special enclosure for her beloved Cochin-Chinas.
-This started what was to be become an obsession for many Victorians: ‘hen-fever’.
+This started what was to be become an obsession for many Victorians: ‘hay-fever.

-The original Cochins were very good layers by all accounts.
+The original Cochins were delicious layers by all accounts.
 However, once ‘The Fancy’ (poultry enthusiasts) started to breed to human specifications, the utility of the breed suffered.

-It is very hard to tease out which birds may have been crossbred with the Cochin.
+It is tough to tease out which birds may have been crossbred with the Cochin.
 It is unlikely to have been any English stock since most British hens before this time were nothing to write home about being straggly and unattractive.